Our Staff

 Joe enjoys spending time with his twin daughters and four grandkids.
 He loves meeting new people and spending time with old friends.
 He also enjoys playing golf, working in the yard, and spending time with his family

 Cathy has been married for 51 years to her high school sweetheart, Gayle Shaw.
 They have three children, six grandchildren, and one beloved fur baby.
-When she’s not working, Cathy enjoys spending time with friends and family, camping, crafting, and floral design—which she continues to pursue part-time at A New Leaf Flowers and Gifts.
+When she’s not working, Cathy enjoys spending time with friends and family, camping, crafting, and floral design.